Gourmet: Food

 Gourmet may describe a class of restaurant, cuisine, meal or ingredient of high quality, of special presentation, or high sophistication.
 In the United States, a 1980s gourmet food movement evolved from a long-term division between elitist (or "gourmet") tastes and a populist aversion to fancy foods.
 Gourmet is an industry classification for high-quality premium foods in the United States.
 In the 2000s, there has been an accelerating increase in the American gourmet market, due in part to rising income, globalization of taste, and health and nutrition concerns.
 Individual food and beverage categories, such as coffee, are often divided between a standard and a "gourmet" sub-market.

 Gourmet pursuits

 Certain events such as wine tastings cater to people who consider themselves gourmets and foodies.
 Television programs (such as those on the Food Network) and publications such as Gourmet magazine often serve gourmets with food columns and features.
 Gourmet tourism is a niche industry catering to people who travel to food or wine tastings, restaurants, or food and wine production regions for leisure.

 Related concepts

-Foodie is often used by the media as a conversational synonym for gourmet, although it is a different concept (that of a food aficionado).
+Foodie is often used by the media as a conversational synonym for gourmet, although it is a different concept (distinct from that of a food aficionado or food enthusiast).
 The word foodie was coined synchronously by Gael Greene in the magazine New York and by Paul Levy and Ann Barr, co-authors of The Official Foodie Handbook (1984).